rferran/rferran.github.io/about.markdown

 nav-menu: true
 ---

-Roger Ferran, a Systems Administrator and student of Computer Science at Universitat Oberta de Catalunya.
-Currently working as a systems administrator in end customer.
+Roger Ferran Aranguren, a SysAdmin and Computer Science student at Universitat Oberta de Catalunya.
+Currently working as a systems administrator.

-Experience in management and resolving incidents in a call center.
-Maintenance of Linux and Windows platforms.
+Experience managing and resolving incidents (Level 1, 2 and 3).
+Maintenance of Linux and Windows platforms. <br>

-Projects related to web development and development of new applications are what motivate me the most.
-Inquisitiveness about new Cloud Computing tools such as AWS, Google Cloud or Azure.
+Projects related to web design and development of new applications are what motivate me the most. <br> Inquisitiveness about new Cloud Computing tools such as AWS, Google Cloud or Azure.

 Welcome to my personal portfolio!